metatensor/metatensor/docs/src/explanations/index.rst

 Explanations
 ============

-The explanation section discusses topics that broaden your knowledge of equistore.
-The theory behind the calculators and additional useful information are found here to give you more clarity and understanding of what equistore is all about.
+The explanation section discusses key topics and concepts at a fairly high level and provides useful explanations to expand your knowledge of equistore.
+It requires at least basic to intermediate knowledge of equistore If you are an absolute beginner, we recommend you start from the :ref:`userdoc-get-started` section of the documentation.

 .. toctree::
    :maxdepth: 2